MilkeeyCat/DDnet-Team-Searcher/README.md

+# UPD.
+I got unmotivated and Im stopping doing this.
+## What's the point of doing this website if im blocked in Ddnet discord anyways.
+And it sucks to do all of this alone :\

 # DDnet team searcher

 I'm making this thing because it's one of the hardest problems in the game.
 You simply cant find anybody to play with.
 And on this website(if i finish it) you will be able to find homies.